Australia–Israel relations

+Diplomatic relations between Australia and Israel were formally established in 1949.
+Australia has an embassy in Tel Aviv and Israel has an embassy in Canberra.
+They are two of the most economically developed countries bordering the Indian Ocean or its marginal seas, and are both members of OECD.
+The two countries have healthy trading relations, with Israel being Australia's 49th largest two-way trading partner and 56th largest export market.

 History

+Before the establishment of Israel

-Four Australian Light Horse brigades and a battalion of camel troops took part in the British conquest of Palestine in 1916–1917.
-The Australian-Jewish general John Monash was a leader of the Australian Zionist movement.
-Australian soldiers fought in the Middle East in World War II.
+Four Australian Light Horse brigades and a battalion of camel troops took part in the Sinai Campaign of 1916–1917.

+Sir John Monash, a prominent Jewish Australian was a general, civil engineer and public servant.

+During World War II, many Australian units were based, at various times, in the Sinai.
+It was from there that Australian and other Commonwealth forces launched the Syria-Lebanon campaign of 1941.

 The Australian foreign minister H.V.
 Evatt served as Chairman of the UN General Assembly's Ad Hoc Committee on Palestine and helped to push through the UN Partition Plan on November 29, 1947.
 Australia was the first country to vote in favour of the plan despite heavy pressure from the United Kingdom on its fellow Commonwealth nations to abstain on the resolution.

-Australia's position
+20th century: 1948–1999

 Israel and Australia have had diplomatic relations since the Australian government of Ben Chifley recognised Israel on 28 January 1949.

 The Liberal–Country Party Coalition supported Israel during and after the 1967 Six-Day War.
 However, the subsequent Labor government led by Gough Whitlam, elected in 1972, shifted to what was described as a more "even-handed" approach to relations.
 The change came after the Yom Kippur War of 1973, and was linked with Whitlam's desire to be on friendlier terms with Arab countries.

 The subsequent Liberal government led by Malcolm Fraser, elected in 1975, expressed "support for United Nations Security Council Resolutions 242, 338 and 339 as providing the basis for a peaceful settlement".
 Fraser later said that Australia should "make more plain our commitment to the survival of Israel".
 In 1980, Andrew Peacock, then Minister for Foreign Affairs, said that "peace should be based ... upon Israel's rights to exist within secure and recognised boundaries; and upon recognition of the legitimate rights of the Palestinian people to a homeland alongside Israel".
 Peacock's statement was echoed by Fraser in 1982, who said "the legitimate rights of the Palestinians include a homeland alongside Israel".

-In the 1980s, Bob Hawke opposed the UN resolution equating Zionism with racism.
-Ties with Israel were strengthened under Prime Minister John Howard and Foreign Minister Alexander Downer, who supported Israel in the 2006 Lebanon War.